IBM/Ansible-Automation-Platform-L3/docs/Part 2/01 Deploy a VM.md

 ![type:video](./_videos/IBM Power Systems Virtual Server Level 3 - Introduction.mp4)
-!!! tip "Ways to watch"
+!!! tip "WAYS TO WATCH"
     In addition to the embedded video, IBMers and Business Partners can also <a href="https://ibm.seismic.com/Link/Content/DCGdHJ7DMdqHD8cV7Wp8f4Rg9Bgd" target="_blank">download the recording from Seismic</a>.

 Ansible, and in particular **YAML** (Yet Another Markup Language), is very particular about indentation and formatting — something as trivial as an extra whitespace or an incorrectly-indented line of code can cause the interpreter to parse the instructions differently, resulting in outcomes you may not desire.